vagdevik/Django-example-site/README.md

 # django-example-site
-#T his is my first Django Project
+# This is my first Django Project
 This is an example Django project which takes the polling of votes